d-dw/uwsensors/README.md

 All embedded sensor code and gateway code is currently organized in this single repository.

 * router: Router contains code for the central coodinating gateway (in Java) and initial processing pipeline (in Python).
 All TCP networking is implemented using ZeroMQ.
+Current deployment target is Raspberry Pi 2.
 * sensor_devices: Sensor Devices contains code for the various types of individual sensors (in C++).

+## Wiring Diagrams and Radio Configuration

+* TODO

-## Compilation and Instllation
+## Compilation and Installation

 * TODO